ueberauth/guardian/guides/tutorial/start-tutorial.md

 ## Routes

-Ok.
+Okay.
 So the controller and views are not strictly part of Guardian but we need some way to interact with it.
 From here the only thing left for us to do is to wire up our router.

 ```elixir
 # Our pipeline implements "maybe" authenticated.
 We'll use the `:ensure_auth` below for when we need to make sure someone is logged in.